Frequently Asked Questions

 Do you accept insurance?

 Most insurance companies will reimburse for my psychotherapy services as part of your out-of-network benefits.
-I am not currently in-network for any insurance plans.
+I am also an in-network provider for Anthem BCBS and Mines/GME.
 Benefits to seeing a therapist with out-of-network benefits include increased privacy and less interference from the insurance company in your therapy goals and number of sessions allowed.
 If you don't have insurance (or your benefits do not cover psychotherapy) and you have financial concerns, we can discuss a sliding scale fee.